Torres del Paine

 • Magnificent winter scenery.

-• Grey Lake navigation, French Valley Trek, Nordenskjöld Lake, Base of the Towers and more.
+• Grey Lookout, French Valley, Nordenskjöld Lake, Base of the Towers and more.

 Itinerary